 Where possible, external examiners should have the same level of involvement in the moderation of practical and clinical examinations as they have for written papers.

-The Education Committee appoints external examiners to module and/or programme cohorts.
-As such, external examiners should not be required or invited to make recommendations on or change the marks of individual students or individual assessments, except in the exceptional circumstances where there is an unresolvable difference between internal examiners.
-External examiners have the power to recommend to the Board of Examiners appropriate action to ensure consistency of standards and may advise the Board on changes to marks across the module as a whole.
+The Education Committee (Quality and Standards) appoints external examiners to module and/or programme cohorts.
+As such, external examiners should not be invited to make recommendations on or change the marks of individual students or individual assessments.

 The Board should take the opinion of the external examiner very seriously.
 However, the final decision on marks and classifications must be a majority decision of the Board of Examiners.